Easy Homemade Recipes

 • Tuna - add tuna for extra protein

-If you know how to make this recipe unique or suit your diet - go for it!
+If you know how to make this recipe unique - go for it!
 Let me know what you did and how it turned out by leaving me a comment.
 I'd love to hear from you.

 Other Appetizers You'll Fall in Love With